NajibHos/najibhos/README.md

 ## About Me

 - 🔭 Currently working on: N/A
-- 🌱 Learning: Next.js
+- 🌱 Learning: N/A
 - 👯 I’m looking to collaborate on: N/A
-- 🤔 Ask me about: React Projects
+- 🤔 Ask me about: Front-end(React & NextJS) Projects
 - 💬 How to reach me on instagram: @najib__hos
 - 📫 How to reach me on email: najibhossn@gmail.com
 - ⚡ Fun fact: I'm actually a fast learner and I enjoy it!